Travel to Costa Rica during Covid-19: What you need to know before you go - KTVZ

 Things are getting back to a relative normal.
 National parks and beaches are open — the latter till 6 p.m..
 Restaurants and bars have reopened, but clubs have not, and concerts and large groups are banned.
 Businesses must close at 11 p.m., however.

 There is a nightly curfew from 11 p.m. to 5 a.m.
 Driving restrictions, which had ended, have been brought back in an attempt to stabilize infection rates.
-This is done via license plates. cars with plates ending in even numbers may circulate on Tuesdays, Thursdays and Saturdays.
-Cars with plates ending in odd numbers can circulate Mondays, Wednesdays, Fridays and Sundays.
+This is done via license plates.
+Cars with plates ending in even numbers (including 0) may circulate on even dates.
+Cars with plates ending in odd numbers can on odd dates.
+Rental vehicles are exempt from these rules.
 There is a total driving ban from 9 p.m. to 5 a.m.

 Beaches are open from 5 a.m. to 6 p.m.
 National parks are allowing 50% capacity.
 Bars are operating at 25% capacity, and hotels at 75%.
 Concerts, nightclubs, fairs and other large gatherings are banned.